m41130/BlogposterDEV/docs/modules/fontsManager.md

 - `listFontProviders`
 - `setFontProviderEnabled`
 - `registerFontProvider`
-  - Must include a valid JWT and module information.
+  - Must include a valid JWT, module information and the `FONTS_MODULE_INTERNAL_SECRET`.
 Providers use this during startup to register.